XinShuYang/mtcp_redis/README.md

 Then you can test the redis-server from a client or benchmark on another node.

+You may need to change the ip address or other parameters in redis.conf.

 Running Multiple MTCP_Redis Instances with ONVM
 -------------
 This function need a new onvm forward NF.
 It will be updated soon!